slymerog/ZootedBot.js/README.md

 # booleanBot

-**booleanBot** is a feature-rich, persistent, and customizable Discord bot focused on automated temporary voice channels with robust access controls and role-based command permissions.
+**booleanBot** is a feature-rich, persistent, and customizable Discord bot focused on automated temporary voice channels, reaction roles, and role-based command permissions.

 ---